tahsin314/My_Road_to_ROS_Setup/README.md

 ## Installing X Server

 As your Ubuntu setup is headless, GUI access to it requires port forwarding on the host Windows system.
 After experimenting with various methods, I successfully accomplished this by following [this](https://www.youtube.com/watch?v=4SZXbl9KVsw) video tutorial.
-To further enhance the setup, add the following line to your `~/.bashrc` file:
+To further enhance the setup, add the following lines to your `~/.bashrc` file:

 ```
 export DISPLAY=$(cat /etc/resolv.conf |grep nameserver| sed 's/nameserver //'):0.0
+./startusb.sh
+./attach-cam.sh
+sudo chmod 777 /dev/video0
 ```

 Run `roscore`, `rqt_graph` in two different terminals and see if they work properly at this stage.
 If not, go back to any of the earlier steps and try to traceback where it went wrong.